Wavelet-based Multi-View Fusion of 4D Radar Tensor and Camera for Robust 3D Object Detection: Method

 \section{Method}

-We propose WRCFormer, a novel architecture designed for robust sensor fusion that processes inputs from a monocular camera and a 4D radar tensor as Fig. \ref{fig:model}.
+We propose WRCFormer, a novel architecture designed for robust sensor fusion that processes inputs from a monocular camera and a 4D radar tensor as shown in Fig. \ref{fig:model}.
 The framework begins with a parallel feature extraction pipeline, in which an Image Encoder and a Feature Pyramid Network (FPN) generate multi-scale visual features.
-Concurrently, to reduce the resolution mismatch between image and radar data, we adopt 4D radar tensor (cube) and decompose it into Elevation-Azimuth (EA) and Range-Azimuth (RA) representations.
-These radar maps are fed into specialized encoders and an FPN based on our proposed Wavelet Attention Mixture-of-Experts (WA-MoE) module, which decomposes into complementary high- and low-frequency components and adaptively fuse them.
-The Geometry-guided Progressive Fusion (GPF) module serves as the core fusion component of WRCFormer and performs a two-stage fusion process.
-In the first stage, Geometry-driven Semantic Alignment employs a Fast Cross Attention mechanism aligns the semantic image map with the geometric EA radar map.
-In the second stage, Range-aware Geometric Refinement, further refines the radar-aligned visual features, using Deformable Attention Queries that are precisely guided by the radar RA map.
-Finally, the framework forwards the resulting fused features to a detection head, which applies an iterative refinement strategy to progressively improve predictions and produce the final detection results.
+Meanwhile, to reduce the resolution mismatch between image and radar data, we adopt a 4D radar tensor (cube) and decompose it into Elevation-Azimuth (EA) and Range-Azimuth (RA) representations.
+These radar maps are fed into specialized encoders and an FPN based on our proposed Wavelet Attention Mixture-of-Experts (WA-MoE) module, which decomposes them into complementary high- and low-frequency components and adaptively fuses them.
+To efficiently integrate multi-view features from both modalities while addressing the semantic–geometric misalignment often overlooked in existing fusion strategies, we introduce a Geometry-guided Progressive Fusion (GPF) module as the core fusion component of WRCFormer.
+GPF performs a two-stage coarse-to-fine fusion: In the first stage, Geometry-driven Semantic Alignment (GSA) aligns semantic image features with geometric EA radar maps via fast cross-attention.
+In the second stage, Range-aware Geometric Refinement (RGR) further refines the aligned visual features using deformable attention queries guided by the RA radar map.
+Finally, the fused features are forwarded to a detection head that applies iterative refinement to progressively improve predictions and produce the final 3D detection results.